Lezyne Super Pro GPS Review: Surprisingly Capable

 As I mentioned earlier, this bike computer can be set up via a smartphone app, making things like customizing data fields much easier.

-The overall user experience is not as smooth as on other bike computers like Wahoo ELEMNT BOLT v2 or Garmin Edge 1040.
-But it’s not too bad either.
-Just the learning curve is a little longer.
+The overall user experience is not as smooth as on other bike computers like Wahoo ELEMNT BOLT v2 or Garmin Edge 1040, but it’s not too bad either.
+The learning curve is a little steeper.

-Super Pro GPS gets points thanks to its form factor because you can use it in a portrait or a landscape mode:
+Super Pro GPS gets points thanks to its form factor because you can use it in portrait or landscape mode:

 Lezyne Super Pro GPS - landscape mode